pleshakoff/blockchain-casino/README.md

 ```
 eth.sendTransaction({from:"1ad4f70b6a49d0448c1f1392db93793bff540e2b",to:"the smart contract address is here",value:web3.towei(30, "ether")})
 ```
-Check via application that the ether came to the smart contract address (you can use swagger)
+Check via application that the ether has been entered to the smart contract address (you can use swagger)

 http://localhost:8080/api/v1/blockchain/balance/SmartContractAddressHere